-I’m thankful that my poem “Guts in Moon Dust” has found a home.
-You can visit it at Polu Texi: A Magazine of Many Arts.
+I’m thankful that my poem “Guts in Moon Dust” has settled.
+You can visit it for free at Polu Texi: A Magazine of Many Arts.

-This science fiction poem might reflect today’s world events.
+This science fiction poem can reflect today’s world events.

 I have written several poems and a short story from my feelings at the time.
 Each goes into a different genre.
 “Guts to Moon Dust” was a near-future imagining of the ageless story about a dangerous journey to what was promised to be a better life, but which ends with entrapping disappointment.

-I would very much like it not to be anyone’s future.
+I would very much like the fiction to not to be anyone’s future.